 To aid blood flow and treat abdominal gas, three measures of wine were mixed with vinegar and administered for three consecutive mornings.
 This drink was followed two hours later by another consisting of a pint of a healthy cow’s milk into which three egg yolks had been well beaten; a third of an hour later, a draft of red wine was also given.
 Food consumption was kept to a minimum during the three days of treatment.
 Six raw eggs were also given to cattle and sheep suspected of having eaten poisonous plants.

 A most curious ritual was recommended in the fight against excessive flatulence where it was necessary to walk around the animal three times while holding a blessed candle with which one made the sign of the cross; reciting during each circuit the following charm: “Leave the head where you are tied and go to the land of Arabia where there is neither bread nor wine.”
 It was necessary to perform this ritual twice so as to have circled the beast six times.
 Another unusual remedy was the use of Stinging Nettles as an aid to lactation; sometimes as feed and others as an external stimulant.
+Additionally, branches of Mistletoe, stripped of all berries, were fed to cows and goats to help assure the quality of their milk.

 Animals suffering from high body temperature were carefully monitored as rises in body temperature are usually indicative of an infection by a disease-causing organism.
 One remedy involved a few ounces of vegetable oil administered on an empty stomach.
 Against diarrhoea a large handful of wood ash from the oven was mixed with three smaller handfuls of ground Buckwheat flour.
 This powder was then whisked into a pint of milk from a healthy cow and given to the sick animal on an empty stomach.